Zimbabwe Set Departure Birding Tour: African Pitta, Miombo Woodlands and Eastern Highlands Tour Report, November 2024

 Overview

-A detailed daily account can be read below, and the full bird and mammal lists are located at the end of the report.
+A detailed daily account can be read below, with the full bird, mammal and reptile lists located at the end of the report.

 Detailed Report